Topics Map > •Email, Collaboration & Storage

 Access ZendTo via your browser at https://zendto.rice.edu/

-A drop-off is a file or a set of files that is uploaded to ZendTo as a single item for delivery to one or more people.
+A drop-off is a file or a set of files that are uploaded to ZendTo as a single item for delivery to one or more people.

 - Drag-and-drop multiple files at once onto the drop-off page